Xilinx/DSP-PYNQ/README.md

    - ZCU111
    - Ultra96 v1
    - Ultra96 v2

+> The Ultra96 version of the design only supports Jupyter Notebooks.

 ## Getting started
 All the material in this repo is available on the v2.4.1 PYNQ image for the ZCU111 - as part of the [PYNQ RFSoC Workshop](https://github.com/Xilinx/PYNQ_RFSOC_Workshop).
 This is not the case for the Ultra96, meaning this repo has to be installed separately if using that board.